-For many Danes it is quite natural to let her child baptize.
-Even if you are far away from Denmark, it can still be done and even at a Danish worship service.
-Call or Danish Church in Australia’s picture.email the priest and agree on a date for the baptism.
-You can agree with the pastor about baptism to take place in Danish or English.
+For many Danes it is quite natural to let their child baptize.
+Even if you are far away from Denmark, it can still be done and even at a Danish church service.
+Give us a call or send an email to The Danish Church in Sydney and let’s find a date for the baptism.
+We are happy to do the baptism either in Danish or English.

-We baptize in connection with the service.
-Before the baptism, the time and place of a baptismal conversation is discussed, where you talk about all the practicalities of baptism, the baptismal ritual and what the baptism means.
+We offer baptism at our existing Church Services.
+Before the baptism, we find a time and place for a baptismal conversation, where we go through the practicalities of baptism, the baptismal ritual and what the baptism means.

 You can send the papers by mail or attach them in an email.
 The papers must reach the church office no later than one week before the baptism and preferably before.

-All godparents must be baptized by a Christian baptism that is recognized by the Folkekirken.
-If in doubt, talk to the pastor.
+All godparents must be baptized at a Christian baptism that is recognized by Folkekirken.
+If in doubt, talk to the minister.

-The baptism is not registered in Denmark, so if you move to Denmark, you must go to the church office yourself with the baptismal certificate you receive on the day of baptism and get the baptism registered.
+The baptism from the Danish Church is not registered in Denmark, so if you move to Denmark, you must go to the Church office with the baptismal certificate you receive on the day of baptism and get the baptism registered.

-The great distances in Australia can make it difficult to make it fit with a worship service.
+The great distances in Australia can sometimes make it difficult to make the date of the baptism fit with a scheduled Church Service.
 In special cases, a home baptism can be arranged.
-There will then be an additional fee, including for the transportation costs (usually we ask for a $50 donation)
+There will be an additional fee and transportation costs (usually we ask for a $50 donation).